 This course is offered in a blended format; students are assigned videos to view, discussion boards and other activities 2 weeks prior to arrival with corresponding course work.
-Students who fail to complete the pre-arrival distance learning activities will be removed from the resident portion of the course, not permitted access to NETC, and forfeit stipend reimbursement.
+Students who fail to complete the pre-arrival distance learning activities will be removed from the resident portion of the course, not permitted access to the National Emergency Training Center, and forfeit stipend reimbursement.

 Successful completion of this course satisfies the training and education requirements for International Association of Arson Investigators Evidence Collection Technician certification.

 Applicants who are not employed full time in the fire investigation field may be eligible.
-Applicants must submit a detailed letter from the chief of the department attesting to their position, duties, and responsibilities as related to fire investigation and involvement with the prosecution of state or federal arson laws, including responsibilities to conduct interviews and collect and submit evidence.
+Applicants must submit a detailed letter from the chief of the department, attesting to their position, duties, and responsibilities as related to fire investigation and involvement with the prosecution of federal, state or tribal arson laws, including responsibilities to conduct interviews and collect and submit evidence.

 ICS 100 level and ICS 200 level training.
-Preferred courses are Q462 and Q463 available through NFA Online.
-Chief's signature attests that the applicant has completed required training.
+Chief's signature on the application attests that the applicant has completed this required training

-- Successful completion (above 80%, 3.0 or B) of ANY fire investigation specific training which totals 120 hours.
-Applicants must provide documentation (certificates) to reach the 120-hour level.
+- Successful completion (above 80%, 3.0 or B) of ANY in-person, tested fire investigation specific training which totals 120 hours.
+Applicants must provide documentation (certificates) to reach the 120 hour-level.
 (CFI Trainers do not count toward this requirement.
 State CFI/FIT designations are acceptable, IF student provides supporting documentation showing contact hours that equal 120 hours.)

 - Digital Photography and the Fire Investigation